floydhub/floyd-docs/docs/getstarted/core_concepts.md

     development, pre-processing data, and other steps in your deep learning workflow. ![Workspace UI](../img/workspace/workspace_ui.png)

-!!! warning "3rd party cookies, Ads blocker, proxy and firewall"
+!!! warning "Third party cookie blocker, Ad blocker, proxy and firewall"
-    Given the interactive web experience of Workspace, there can be possible rough-edges which will can ruin the experience.
-    Make sure to accept cookies and connections from the following domains:
+    Given the interactive web experience of Workspace, ensure that your browser accept cookies, javascript and connections from the following domains.
+Otherwise you may encounter a sub-par experience with Workspaces:

         - floydhub.com
         - floydlabs.com